2D Code Printing

 What are 2D codes?

-2D codes, or two-dimensional barcodes, are data-encoding symbols that store information both horizontally and vertically—unlike traditional 1D barcodes, which only store data in one direction.
-This dual-axis structure allows 2D codes to hold significantly more information in a much smaller space.
-For example, while a 1D barcode might store a serial number, a 2D code can store up to 7,000 characters.
+2D codes, or two-dimensional barcodes, store data both horizontally and vertically.
+In contrast, traditional 1D barcodes store data in one direction only.
+As a result, 2D codes hold far more information in a smaller space.
+For example, while a 1D barcode stores a serial number, a two-dimensional code can store up to 7,000 characters.

-There are 2 main types of 2D codes; Data Matrix codes and Quick Response codes (QR codes):
+There are two main types of 2D codes: Data Matrix codes and Quick Response (QR) codes.

 Contact us to discuss your 2D coding requirements